BIGdeadLock/Graph-Crawler/README.md

 **NOTE:** To kill the docker run the command `./run.sh kill`

+**Potential Bug**: In linux it turns out that greenlet / gevent are causing problems when running the flask server in a different thread

 # API Documentation
 This project is using swagger for api documentation.
 Available at [http://localhost:5000/apidocs](http://localhost:5000/apidocs/#/default/post_graph_build).
 After running the server you can use the swagger ui to test the api.